The Linux “which” Command

 Ensuring Correct Version of a Command

-If you have multiple versions of a command, ensure the correct one is used by modifying the PATH
+If you have multiple versions of a command, ensure the correct one is used by modifying the PATH or using full paths in scripts:

 export PATH=/usr/local/bin:$PATH